Posted on behalf of Henness & Haight on Oct 26, 2016 in Car Accident News

 In 2015, there was a 7.2 percent increase in traffic fatalities.
 The National Highway Traffic Safety Administration (NHTSA) believes that this may have been due to an improved U.S. economy, lower gas prices and a high growth in the national employment rate.
 As more people returned to work, the roads became busier.

 Greater job opportunities also mean that the job market is expanding to include younger employees.
 Larger numbers of inexperienced and immature drivers, such as teenagers, are driving more frequently as they are having to commute for their jobs.
-Fatal car accidents are the number one killer of teenagers.
+Car accidents are the number one killer of teenagers.

 The NHTSA released data earlier this month showing a 10 percent spike in traffic fatalities in the first half of 2016 compared to the same part of the year in 2015.
 While they acknowledge that the increasing number of drivers contributes to about half of the rising fatality rate, there are still many other factors that can be attributed.